mautrix/docs/bridges/general/contributing.md

 ## Use of AI
 In general, you can use AI to help with contributions.
 However, you must understand all the changes that were made.
-If you submit PRs that are full of nonsense, they will most likely be closed immediately.
+If you submit PRs that are full of nonsense, they will be closed immediately.

 All changes need to be tested manually.
 AI can't do testing for you, if you ask it'll most likely just make up nonsense about how the change is 100% correct